-OTTAWA, ON — On June 3, 2017 thirty-eight of Canada’s best and brightest French second language students from grades 11 and 12 met in the National Capital region to compete in the Canadian Parents for French 15th annual National Concours d’art oratoire finals.
+On June 2, 2018 thirty-eight of Canada’s best and brightest French second language students from grades 11 and 12 met in the National Capital region to compete in Canadian Parents for French 16th annual National Concours d’art oratoire finals.

-The event, which offers over $500,000 in scholarships from the University of Ottawa, Université de Moncton, Université Sainte-Anne and Université de Saint-Boniface, is a reminder that year after year Canadian youth want to be bilingual and that access to quality French second language programs is an important means to attaining this goal.
+The event, which offers over $500,000 in scholarships – from the University of Ottawa, Université de Moncton, Université Sainte-Anne, Université de Saint-Boniface, and Concordia University – is a reminder that year after year Canadian youth want to be bilingual and access to quality French second language programs is an important means to attaining this goal.

 As the top 38 contestants from a total of 62,000 participants nationwide, the students competed in five categories ranging from Core French to Francophone.
-They spoke on topics such as the preservation of Indigenous languages, the qualities that make a good leader as well as the importance of French as a second language in Canada and abroad.
+They spoke on topics ranging from the plight of Indigenous women in Canada, child poverty in Canada, the strength of emotional memories, as well as the illegal practice of female genital mutilation in Egypt.

 Level 2 [Core French Extended]

 Level 3 [Late French Immersion]